k2controls/piRover01/sp1t/w02/index.md

   - We'll repeat next session with the goal of have everyone connect.
   - If you are connecting to the NMC Wi-Fi Access Point configured for the piRover or other Pi devices.
 You'll need to following.
     - SSID: **NMC-PSK**
-    - PSK/password: **Baffle-Amused-Stencil4**
+    - PSK/password: **Baffle-Amused-Stencil4** -->

 ---

 ### Assignments
 - **W02** Assignments
-  - Zip the following and post to W02 link.
+  - Able to create cloud videos?
-    - **Scrum videos** - midpoint and final.
+    - Paste both Build/Scrum Video 1 and 2 links into the assignment text area and submit.
-      - Add video files to W02 zip or provide links.
+  - No cloud recordings?
-    - **Activity: Build Validation - Part 1**
+    - Create a zip file with both .mp4 files and submit to the assignment link.

-- For next week
+- For next week...
   - Review today's video and practice connecting remotely to your Pi Desktop.
 Can you set the Wi-Fi access so that you are connected to the Internet?